-Revenue: You can attract relevant buyers who are the big programmatic spenders and negotiate a higher CPM.
+- You can target relevant buyers and negotiate higher CPMs.

-Automation: You can negotiate, set up, and run campaigns using the same platform (for instance, Google Ad Manager), automating most of the sales and negotiation process.
+- You can predetermine parameters, negotiate, set up, and run campaigns using any ad management platform (for instance, Google Ad Manager), automating most of the sales and negotiation process.

-ROI: Obviously, buyers only bid whenever there’s a match.
-With the right messaging and creative, the campaign would yield better results for buyers.
+- Since buyers only bid whenever there’s a match, the campaign would yield better results with the right messaging and ad creative.

-Efficiency: Buyer’s DSP don’t have to process thousands of bid requests in PG.
-In fact, it’ll just have to bid for the bid requests flagged with the PG deal ID.
+- Buyer’s DSPs don’t have to process thousands of bid requests in PG.
+In fact, it’ll just have to bid for carrying the PG deal ID.
 This means increased efficiency and decreased processing time/cost.

 How to Set Up a Programmatic Guaranteed Deal?

-To put it simply, you can create profiles to explain who you are, what kind of content you publish, who your readers are, description of inventory and why a buyer might want to partner with you, achievements, etc.
+Simply put, you can create profiles to explain who you are, what kind of content you publish, who your readers are, description of inventory, why a buyer might want to partner with you, achievements, etc.

-It works like a marketplace.
-You can set your visibility as – Open to all buyers or no buyers at all or specific buyers or all buyers except the specified ones.
+It works as a marketplace.
+You can set your visibility as – Open to all buyers or no buyers at all or specific buyers, or all buyers except the specified ones.

 As per your visibility, buyers who would like to run PG deals can make offers to you.
 You can modify the offer, negotiate, and run campaigns within the platform.